 Intensive care unit (ICU) nurses are the “Miss Congeniality” of hospitals since they often work with the different departments of the hospital.
 ICU nurses is the heart of the multidisciplinary team of doctors, consultants, physical therapists, pharmacist, medical technicians, and various other specialists to ensure that the patients receive the best care they can have.

-The one most visible at the most difficult patient care moments, they need to familiarize themselves with the patient’s right and ethical issues that they will be facing with in the future.
+The one most visible at the most difficult patient care moments, they need to familiarize themselves with the patient’s right and ethical issues that they will be facing in the future.

-How ICU nurses differs from ward nurses?
+How ICU nurses differ from ward nurses?

 Unfortunately for some, the ICU is too much to handle.
 Not everyone is able to cope with the physical exhaustion and emotional despair the ICU nurses feel in their everyday.